uxlfoundation/oneapi-construction-kit/doc/modules/mux.rst

    headers at kernel build time.
 It must exactly match the device’s ``device_name`` field.
 -  ``PATH`` is the path to the header.
-The header is only accessed at ComputeAorta build time.
+The header is only accessed at the oneAPI Construction Kit build time.

 ``add_ca_force_header()`` is intended to add *one device-specific* header.
 Adding additional force-included headers is not supported, and will result in CMake errors.
-Changing the input parameters to ``add_ca_force_header()`` requires a clean rebuild of ComputeAorta.
-Changing the contents of the force-included header triggers a re-link of ComputeAorta; a clean rebuild is not required.
+Changing the input parameters to ``add_ca_force_header()`` requires a clean rebuild of the oneAPI Construction Kit.
+Changing the contents of the force-included header triggers a re-link of the oneAPI Construction Kit; a clean rebuild is not required.

 Mux devices are strongly encouraged to have an extension that indicates the presence of a device force-included header.
 The ``host`` device, if